-Is enrolled as either a part-time or full-time student at an institution of higher education for the purpose of obtaining a degree, certificate, or other program leading to a recognized educational credential; and

-- 2. Is under the age of 24; and - 3.
+- 1. Is enrolled as either a part-time or full-time student at an institution of higher education for the purpose of obtaining a degree, certificate, or other program leading to a recognized educational credential; and - 2.
+Is under the age of 24; and - 3.
 Is not married; and - 4.
 Is not a veteran of the United States Military; and - 5.
 Does not have a dependent child; and - 6.
 Is not a person with disabilities, as such term is defined in 3(b)(3)(E) of the United States Housing Act of 1937 (42 U.S.C.
 1437a(b)(3)(E)) and was not receiving Section 8 assistance as of November 30, 2005; and - 7.
 Is not living with his or her parents who are receiving Section 8 assistance; and - 8.
 Is not individually eligible to receive Section 8 assistance or has parents (the parents individually or jointly) who are not income eligible to receive Section 8 assistance.
 NOTE: Unless the student can demonstrate his or her independence from parents, the student must be eligible to receive Section 8 assistance and the parents (individually or jointly) must be eligible to receive Section 8 assistance in order for the tenant to receive Section 8 assistance.

-For the student to be eligible independent of his or her parents, the student must meet all of the following criteria to be eligible to receive Section 8 assistance:
+For the student to be eligible independent of his or her parents, the student must meet all the following criteria to be eligible to receive Section 8 assistance:

 - Be of legal contract age under state law; - Have established a household separate from parents or legal guardians for at least one year prior to application of occupancy, or, meet the U.S. Department of Education's definition of an independent student; - Not be claimed as a dependent by parents or legal guardians pursuant to IRS regulations; and - Obtain a certification of the amount of financial assistance that will be provided by parents, signed by the individual providing the support.
-This certification is required even if no assistance will be provided. - The U.S. Department of Education's definition of an independent student is an individual who is: - 24 or older by 12/31 of the award year - An orphan, in foster care, or a ward of the court or was at any time when the individual was 13 years of age or older - Is an emancipated minor - Is a veteran of the Armed Forces or is currently serving on active duty other than training purposes - Is a graduate or professional student - Is married - Has legal dependents - Is a student for whom a financial aid administrator makes a documented determination of independence - Has been verified during the school year in which the application is submitted as either an unaccompanied youth who is a homeless child or youth (defined by section 725 of the McKinney-Vento Homeless Assistance Act), or at risk of homelessness, by: - o A local educational agency homeless liaison; or

-- Director, or designee, of a program funded under the Runaway and Homeless Youth Act; or - Director, or designee, of a program funded under Subtitle B of title IV of the McKinney-Vento Homeless Assistance Act; or - A financial aid administrator
+This certification is required even if no assistance will be provided.

+- The U.S. Department of Education's definition of an independent student is an individual who is: - 24 or older by 12/31 of the award year - An orphan, in foster care, or a ward of the court or was at any time when the individual was 13 years of age or older - Is or was immediately prior to attaining the age of majority, an emancipated minor or in legal guardianship as determined by a court of competent jurisdiction in the individuals state of legal residence - Is a veteran of the Armed Forces or is currently serving on active duty other than training purposes - Is a graduate or professional student - Is married - Has legal dependents other than spouse - Has been verified during the school year in which the application is submitted as either an unaccompanied youth who is a homeless child or youth or as unaccompanied, at risk of homelessness and self-supporting - Is a student for whom a financial aid administrator makes a documented determination of independence by reason of other than unusual circumstances - Has been verified during the school year in which the application is submitted as either an unaccompanied youth who is a homeless child or youth (defined by section 725 of the McKinney-Vento Homeless Assistance Act), or at risk of homelessness, by: - o A local educational agency homeless liaison; or - Director, or designee, of a program funded under the Runaway and Homeless Youth Act; or - Director, or designee, of a program funded under Subtitle B of title IV of the McKinney-Vento Homeless Assistance Act; or - A financial aid administrator